-Details of the wills of have not yet been released, but due to the short period of time between their deaths, there could be some interesting twists.
+Details of the wills of have not yet been released, but due to the short period of time between their deaths, there could be some interesting twists, especially since Debbie Reynolds was single and did not have a spouse.
 It is highly uncommon for close family members or spouses to pass away at the same time or within a short time of each other.
-That said, it’s still worth considering when you are planning your own will.
+That said, it’s still worth considering when you are planning your own legal will.

 Survivorship clauses are pretty common in wills.
 They allow you to make a gift or bequest to someone but retain control over that gift if that person dies within a certain time period after you do.
 Thirty days is the standard time period recommended by estate planners for a survivorship clause.

 So let’s say, for example, that you want to give a property or amount of money to your daughter.
 But, you have other plans for it if your daughter does not outlive you by more than a month.
 You can put a 30-day survivorship clause in your will so that if the person you intend for a certain gift does not live more than 30 days more than you, it is as if that person died before you, and the gift can go back to the estate or to another named beneficiary.

 In California, there is a default survivorship clause if you do not specify one in your will.
 Unless you specify otherwise in your will, the default survivorship time period in California is 120 hours (5 days).